fterrier/pylos/README.md

 This is an attempt at providing an AI for the board game [Pylos](https://boardgamegeek.com/boardgame/1419/pylos) in Clojure.

-For now, the game is played on the terminal only ...
+For now, a UI is provided for the terminal.

 Several strategies are implemented :